jbuchbinder/vded/README.md

 * `submit_metric`: (Optional) Whether to enable pushing deltas to ganglia through gmetric.
 Defaults to true.
 Possible values are:
    TRUE, FALSE, true, false, YES, NO, yes, no, 0, 1
+* `units`: (Optional) Unit name used when submitting metrics to Ganglia.
+   This defaults to use "count" if nothing is specified.

 (Please note that host is optional but the rest of the params aren't, so you might get an error otherwise.)